My Favourite Eco-Friendly Baby Products I’ve Found

 I struggled to find nappy rash cream that didn’t come in plastic, so instead I kept a tube of Green People Soothing Organic Baby Salve to hand.

-I found this salve helps to sort out nappy rash, skin irritations, dry skin, and any eczema patches.
+I found this organic salve helps to sort out nappy rash, skin irritations, dry skin, and any eczema patches.
 A little goes a really long way.

 For bathing, I’ve written a full guide to organic baby shampoo, where you can check out my top recommendations.